GermanBrainRot/Project-Galileo/README.md

 To arrive at dynamics for *coupled* systems, the underlying state space should be a cartesian product of possible states of the different protagonists.

-In the Markov chain community, this is a no-brainer and they have become quite creative in representing sparse transition matrices.
+In the Markov chain community, this is a no-brainer - that's how they do it.
 In unitary evolution though, the pairing of states is done only after moving to quantum "probabilities", leading to tensor products which appear mathematically awkward.
-So this may already be a minor notational contribution of mine.
+So this may already be ***the*** the notational contribution of mine that makes what I am trying to do at all possible.

+Just for the skeptical physicist: I am *not* talking about a Cartesian product of Hilbert spaces, I am talking about a Cartesian product of the underlying configuration spaces.

-Let us now think of two billiard balls $A$ and $B$, each with $\mathbb{R}^2$ as position space (remember that billiard balls move on tables):
+Let us think, for example, of two billiard balls $A$ and $B$, each with $\mathbb{R}^2$ as position space (remember that billiard balls move on tables):

 $$S_{A,B} = \mathbb{R}^2\times\mathbb{R}^2 = \mathbb{R^4}.$$

-In this now rather inconveniently encoded state space, we can introduce dynamics via a random walk on each participant, where we restrict ourselves to just the four major axes and a single stepwidth:
+In this now rather inconveniently encoded state space (but remember that with cartesian products, switching to other representations than a 4-vector is mere childsplay), we can introduce dynamics via a random walk on each participant, where we restrict ourselves to just the four major axes and a single stepwidth:

 $$\begin{align*}P(X(t+\delta t) = y \mid X(t) = x) = &\frac{1}{4} \text{ if } y = x\pm v\cdot e_i,\\ &0, \text{otherwise},\\ &X=A\lor X=B. \end{align*}$$